sbgraves237/radioMonitor/README.md

 * 2_1.
 Modify version 2.0 to determine the time synchronization, then compute the difference and write three files:  source, broadcasted and difference.

 * 2_2.
 Modify version 2.1 to identify problems in the difference.

+* 2_3.
+Rewrite the inner core iteration, so it doesn't drop on average 11.04 seconds from every 30-minute segment.

 4. Start regular use of radioMonitor1.py, reprting to KKFI's EFT Committee, inviting their suggestions on how to use this and how to enhance it:  First, if we can identify specific times of specific skips, we can then find the corresponding files, read them into Audacity, see what the wave form looks like at the specific time.
 We can document that in greater detail, report it to the EFT Committee and Una Nowling.
 Mike Murphy can share the result with KKFI's radio engineers, Ed Treese and Mike Rogers and get their input regarding the kind of spectrum they would like to see from such events.
 I may also share it with a local Python Meetup plus "python-list@python.org" for help with things I don't yet know how to do plus "r-help@r-project.org" to search for a way to do this in R that I may have overlooked.
 If any work in this area is done in R or Python, document that in an R Markdown Document with a name like "radioMonitor1a*.Rmd".